-With respect to distributions, the Company has adopted an "opt out" dividend reinvestment plan for common shareholders.
+With respect to distributions, we have adopted an "opt out" dividend reinvestment plan for common shareholders.
 As a result, in the event of a declared distribution, each shareholder that has not "opted out" of the dividend reinvestment plan will have their dividends or distributions automatically reinvested in additional shares of our common stock rather than receiving cash distributions.
 Shareholders who receive distributions in the form of shares of common stock will be subject to the same U.S. federal, state and local tax consequences as if they received cash distributions.

-The following table reflects the common stock issued pursuant to the dividend reinvestment plan during the three months ended March 31, 2017:
+The following table reflects the common stock issued pursuant to the dividend reinvestment plan during the three and six months ended June 30, 2017:

-Date Declared Record Date Payment Date Shares March 7, 2017 March 7, 2017 March 15, 2017 270,178
+Date Declared Record Date Payment Date Shares March 7, 2017 March 7, 2017 March 15, 2017 270,178 May 9, 2017 May 9, 2017 May 15, 2017 504,892